-Hits: Children’s Discovery Gallery on the ground floor split into different areas each designed to teach kids about Hong Kong’s heritage hits included Mai Po Marshes a reconstruction of the wetland area where kids can sort fish from shrimps, build birds that inhabit this area, wear masks of different animals looking through their eyes to see what they see; and listen to the sound of Egret birds to name a few delights.
-The Archaeology section was another hit where kids can restore broken pots; draw on transparencies and place them on a projector to decorate their own ceramic pot and The New Territories Village zone with its reconstructed village dwelling where kids can play in a typical kitchen complete with typical stove and dining table and bench.
-Another area where you can dress up as a crab (and other molluscs) and dance on TV was also popular!
+The gallery space on the ground floor is split into different areas, each designed to teach kids about Hong Kong’s heritage hits including the Mai Po Marshes.
+In a reconstruction of the wetland area, kids can sort fish from shrimps, build birds that inhabit this area, wear masks of different animals looking through their eyes to see what they see and listen to the sound of Egret birds to name a few delights.

-How to get there: By MTR: From Central or Admiralty take the red line to Mongkok, transfer to the green line to Kowloon Tong.
-At Kowloon Tong change onto East Rail Line for one stop alighting at Tai Wai.
-Then switch to Ma On Shan Line for one stop alighting at Che Kung Temple Station.
+By MTR: From Central or Admiralty take the red line to Mongkok, and transfer to the green line to Kowloon Tong.
+At Kowloon Tong change to the East Rail Line for one stop, alighting at Tai Wai.
+Then switch to Ma On Shan Line for one stop, alighting at Che Kung Temple Station.

-Take exit A to your right and look for signs for Hong Kong Heritage Museum — you’re aiming to cross the river, there’s a path that leads to a bridge that crosses the river and the Museum is on the opposite side of the river.
-Cross the bridge, turn right, you should have picked up the signs by now and the museum is a few minutes down the path on the left.
+Take exit A to your right and look for signs for Hong Kong Heritage Museum — you’re aiming to cross the river so take the path that leads to a bridge and look for the Museum on the opposite side of the water.
+Cross the bridge, turn right, (you’ll have picked up the signs by now!) and the museum is a few minutes down the path on your left.